How To Play Bridge

 The highest bid at the end of the bidding becomes the ‘Contract’.
 In this example North-South have the Contract and must win 9 ‘Tricks’ (rounds).

 Unlike similar games like Euchre and 500, the rules for bidding in Contract Bridge are very formal.
-There are a large number of 'systems' you can play but most players play a variation of one of two systems:
+There are numerous ‘systems’ you can play, but most players play a variation of one of two systems.
+Which system you will play will often depend on the country you are in or what your Bridge friends play:

 Acol: If you live in the UK, Ireland, Australia or New Zealand then you are much more likely to play using the Acol Bidding System